 Ports To Expose

 Compose ports: publishes a container port to a host port.
-On Fibe, all user-facing HTTP routing is done by Traefik based on fibe.gg/expose.
-Drop ports: and add the label.
+On Fibe, all user-facing HTTP routing is done by Traefik based on fibe.gg/port.
+Add the label for routing; keep ports: only as a local-dev convenience.
+Fibe strips raw host bindings by default before launch.

 Mapping